albeertoo30/albeertoo30/README.md

 ## Hello World!
 I'm Alberto

 I'm a Computer Engineering student at the University of Murcia.
-I'm currently in my third year, and I'd like to specialize in Software Engineering, although I'm also very interested in the field of Artificial Intelligence.
+I'm currently in my third year, and I'd like to specialize in Software Engineering, although I'm also very interested in AI

 ### Languages and Tools